Kento555/Capstone-Project-Group2-App/README.md

   <img src="images/ecr_repos.png" alt="ECR repositories screenshot" style="width: 80%; height: auto;">
 </figure>

-Due to having to modify some of the application's code for certain features to work, we rebuilt the container images and pushed them to our own ECR repositories.
-Then we changed the application's helm chart to pull from our ECRs for the images instead.
+Due to modifying some of the application's code for certain features to work, we rebuilt the application's container images and pushed them to our own ECR repositories.
+We then changed the application's helm chart to pull from our ECRs for the images instead.

 Our Github Action ["Build and Push Microservices to ECR"](https://github.com/Kento555/Capstone-Project-Group2-App/blob/main/.github/workflows/build-scan-and-push.yml) will automate the building of images from our [sources](https://github.com/Kento555/Capstone-Project-Group2-App/tree/main/src) folder and push them to our ECR repositories.